itsaparnamishra/Pandas-Tutorial-/README.md

 # Python and its libraries
-# Covers a basic Pandas Tutorial.
+# Covers a Pandas Tutorial.
-# Covers a basic Numpy Tutorial.
+# Covers a Numpy Tutorial.
-# Covers a basic Matplotlib Tutorial.
+# Covers a Matplotlib Tutorial.